frankenstien-831/squid-js/MIGRATION.md

 The whole structure of the DDO has been changed based on [OEP-12](https://github.com/oceanprotocol/OEPs/tree/master/12) and [OEP-8 v0.4](https://github.com/oceanprotocol/OEPs/tree/master/8/v0.4) to better accomodate the DDOs to hold additional services, like execution of workflows and algorithms.

-For migrating we only have to deal with the `metadata` service holding the asset metadata, which was restructured too:
+For migrating, you only have to deal with the `metadata` service holding the asset metadata, which was restructured too:

 old: